 Ramps were not a part of the stadium project for two major reasons.
 First, stairs provide for a much simpler and efficient entrance/exit plan, as the travel distance is traversed 3.5 times faster via stairs.
 Secondly, ramps require approximately 7.5 times more space than the area needed for installing stairs.
 In order to accommodate the necessary square footage to add ramps to the project, the footprint of the stadium would have increased significantly, as would the costs, and severely impacted stadium design related to function and amenities.

 For those spectators with mobility issues, elevators are available to access any level in the stadium.
 ADA accessible seating is located throughout the stadium on all levels and provisions have been made for spectators with mobility issues who do not fit the disabled criteria.

-The fan experience in TDECU Stadium will be exceptional with spectacular views of the Downtown Houston Skyline from the seating bowl, premium seating options, state-of-the-art video board, Wi-Fi access and more.
+The fan experience in TDECU Stadium will be exceptional with premium seating options, state-of-the-art video board, Wi-Fi access and more.
 There are other extraordinary features designed into TDECU Stadium, such as the open and spacious concourses with views to the field, and lower bowl seating accessible from the main concourse which accommodates nearly half of the available seats.
 Fan amenities such as food service, restrooms and merchandise are ample and well distributed throughout the stadium for ease of access.